New Zealand–United States relations

-According to the U.S. State Department, relations between New Zealand and the United States as of August 2011 are "the best they have been in decades."
 New Zealand is a major non-NATO ally of the United States.

-United States and New Zealand share common ancestry and comparable histories, having both been British colonies with indigenous populations.
+United States and New Zealand share comparable histories; both nations grew from British colonies and both boast indigenous populations of East Polynesian descent (Māori and Native Hawaiians).
+Both nations are known for their proximity to the Pacific Ocean, and the New Zealand-United States relationship is a key factor of Asia-Pacific geopolitics.
 Both states have also been part of a Western alliance of states in various wars.
 Together with three other Anglophone countries, they comprise the Five Eyes espionage and intelligence alliance.

 History

+Polynesian and pre-statehood relations

+Cross-cultural similarities between the Māori (tangata māori) of precolonial New Zealand and native Hawaiians (kanaka māoli) date back thousands of years.
+According to oral history, the Māori homeland is Hawaiki, a semi-mythical island from which the name of the state of Hawaii is derived.
+The Māori language and the Hawaiian language are closely related Polynesian languages, to the extent that the Hawaiians' endonym Kānaka Maoli itself is cognate to Tangata Māori of the former both deriving from Proto-Polynesian *ma(a)qoli, which has the reconstructed meaning "true, real, genuine".

-The United States established consular representation in New Zealand in 1838 to represent and protect American shipping and whaling interests, appointing James Reddy Clendon as Consul, resident in Russell.
+The United States established consular representation in New Zealand in 1838 to represent and protect American shipping and whaling interests, appointing James Reddy Clendon as consul, resident at Okiato in the Bay of Islands.
 In 1840, New Zealand became part of the British Empire with the signing of the Treaty of Waitangi.
 Although it gradually grew more independent, for its first hundred years, New Zealand followed the United Kingdom's lead on foreign policy.
 In declaring war on Germany on 3 September 1939, Prime Minister Michael Joseph Savage proclaimed, "Where she goes, we go; where she stands, we stand".

+While Hawaii was still an independent kingdom, many Hawaiian sailors in the 1850s settled at Papakōwhai not far from Wellington, where they were referred to with the exonym Wahu (after the island Oʻahu).
+On the other hand, Māori New Zealanders quickly established a community at Manoa; they at one point gained the audience with Kamehameha and Kalākaua nobility in 1920.